-When we moved here from Wisconsin we were a family of five.
+When we moved here from Wisconsin we were a family of five and used the whole team of movers for apartments.
 Conan was my youngest and he was only 7 months.
 I remember nursing him every day on the couch in the living room.
 He took his first steps here.
 Today Conan is a happy, bright and busy 3 year old.

 When we first moved here Ciara had just turned two.
 After painting the walls with the contents of her pull up she finally mastered potty training in this house.
 The living room is where I spent hours with the help from the UC Davis CARE center learning how to manage my defiant, strong willed little girl.
 Today she is an entertaining, energetic, loving and caring four and a half year old.

 In this house I created an even stronger bond with my oldest child.
 She was eleven years old when we moved here.
 I watched her blossom from a little girl into a beautiful young lady.
 We danced and sang to Andrew Lloyd Webber in the tiny living room.
 I remember playing that Scrabble card game with her on the dining room table.
 And of course we shared many mother, daughter conversations about boys and friends.
 Today she is an intelligent, kind, creative and caring 13 year old.

 This is the house where I brought home my sweet baby boy.
 I watched him change almost overnight from a little baby into a very active toddler.
 I spent hours nursing him in this home.
 I watched him roll over for the first time on the living room floor.
 And I remember when he started doing the army crawl and then a month later began crawling.
 He took his first steps in the living room shortly after he turned one.
 Today he is a fun, and active little 13 month old toddler.